Tom Hopkinson: Later career

 When Hopkinson left Drum, he went on to teach journalism in British universities and studied United States journalism schools.
 In 1969 he was in Malta advising on the setting up of a Journalism course.
 He was founding director of the Centre for Journalism Studies at University College Cardiff, from 1970 to 1975.
 Later, he returned to Oxford.
 He continued his habit of writing short stories, novels, and also wrote a memoir, Of This Our Time, about his life from 1905 up to 1950.
 He was knighted by Queen Elizabeth II in 1978.

 Family life

-Hopkinson married three times; his wives were Antonia White, Gerti Deutsch and Dorothy Hopkinson.
+Hopkinson married three times; his wives were Antonia White (m.
+1930), Gerti Deutsch (m.
+1938) and Dorothy Kingsmill née Vernon (m.
+1953).
 He was the father of three children: